1. What is the 50/50 Challenge?

 You don’t need the yellow recycling container to recycle in Anne Arundel County.
 If you have another container that works best for you (or you need to use an additional container for overflow) you may use it.
 Be sure to mark the container with a large “X” so the collection crew knows that it is recycling.
 Many times, you can convert one of your existing trash cans into a recycling container.
 Remember, you can put out an unlimited amount of recycling.

-How do I get the large yellow recycling cart with wheels and a lid?
+5. How do I get a large, yellow recycling cart with wheels and a lid?